Locations:

 This healthy pie nixes the carbs

-Pizza that tastes delicious, but without the grease, high-carb content and high sodium?
+Pizza that tastes delicious, but without the grease, high-carb content and heavy sodium?
 It’s totally possible!
 With its protein, vitamins, minerals, fiber and phytonutrients, this pizza runs circles around the everyday variety.
 You’ll love the fantastic, gluten-free crust, topped with veggies, Parmesan and Italian herb toppings.
 Make it for dinner tonight and convert your pizza-loving family and friends to a new favorite.

 Advertisement